BRUCE BLACK ART

 Today, Michelangelo's David is considered one of the most impressive pieces of sculpture ever created and a major tourist attraction.
 However, the history of this iconic statue dates back much further.

 Next up is, The School of Athens.
 This large fresco painting has come to symbolize the marriage of art, philosophy, and science that was a hallmark of the Italian Renaissance.
 Painted between 1509 and 1511, it is located in the first of the four rooms designed by Raphael.
-The painting is located in the Stanza della Segnatura at the Vatican.
+The painting is located in the Stanza della Segnatura at the Vatican in Rome.

 Take a virtual tour HERE.